ChrisRM/material-theme-jetbrains/README.md

 - Tabs: Contrast between the active tab and the other tabs.
 - Tables, Lists and Inputs

-To set/unset the Contrast Mode, either go to *Settings -> Tools -> Material Theme* and check/uncheck `Contrast Mode`, or click on the black and white icon on the Main Toolbar.

 -------------------

 ### Custom Accents